macbre/data-flow-graph/README.md

 # database-flow-graph
-Takes SQL logs and visualizes how your data flow through the database.
+Takes SQL logs and **visualizes how your data flow through the database** allowing you quickly to identify **which parts of your code inserts / updates / deletes / reads data from specific DB tables**.
+This can even be extended to handle messages queues pops and pushes (Redis, RabbitMQ, [`Scribe`](https://github.com/facebookarchive/scribe). ...).

 # [Live demo](https://macbre.github.io/database-flow-graph/)